Computer Hope

 -A Turn on ANSI line graphics hack when printing the indentation lines.

 -S Turn on ASCII line graphics (useful when using linux console mode fonts).
-This option is now equivalent to `--charset=IBM437' and will eventually be depreciated.
+This option is now equivalent to `--charset=IBM437' and eventually is depreciated.

 -L level Max display depth of the directory tree.